Pino Wall & Jawbone Rock Climbing

 The Jawbone from Lower Domingo Baca Canyon.

 Pino Wall and Jawbone stand relatively isolated at the southern reaches of the main Sandia Mountains Crest.
 Roughly, they are south of the upper tram terminal, north of Pino Canyon, and just to the west of the crest ridge.

 If approaching from the main crest parking lot, hike south to the upper tram terminal and then continue south on the crest trail.
 A little before the first major switchback that turns east away from the ridge, the trail makes an obvious close approach to the top of the ridge.
 From here there is one approach choice for Jawbone and at least two for Pino Wall.

-Browse More Classics in Pino Wall & Jawbone
+Browse More Rock Climbing Classics in Pino Wall & Jawbone

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pino Wall & Jawbone:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pino Wall & Jawbone:

 Featured Route For Pino Wall & Jawbone

 Red Dawn 5.11c 6c+ 24 VIII- 24 E4 6a New Mexico

 A great trad route and, as usual for this aspect of the Pino Wall, excellent stone abounds.
 Low on the route, we found an ancient, symmetrical hex slung with 1" webbing that looks like someone rapped off it in the 1970s.
 If anyone remembers trying this line before, feel free to chime in with their experiences.
 Pitch 1 - Climb 30 ft up passing a small fir tree, stepping slightly left in a small trough to a large horizontal dike of compact red rock.
 Head straight up the hand crack and interestin...[more]
 Browse More Classics in New Mexico

 BETA PHOTO: Pino Wall and Jawbone lie south of the upper tram ...